Table of Contents

 You are not in this alone.
 As a service to the university, our publications staff can guide your publication from the concept stage to the finished product.
 We offer layout, design, writing and photographic support.
 There is no charge to your department.
 You may also call on us to provide logos or other artwork to make it easier for you.
 In addition, if you’d like to speak with us individually or in groups about how to do certain things or “what the rules are,” please don’t hesitate to call on us.

-Publications are any printed material (whether duplicated or run on a printing press) produced for distribution to any audience outside the campus.
+Publications are any printed material (whether duplicated or run on a printing press) produced for distribution to any external audience.
 Some internal publications, however, also are publications when it comes to the review and approval process.

-Some examples of publications include posters, newsletters, brochures, pamphlets, postcards, fliers, advertisements and banquet programs.
+Some examples of publications include magazines, booklets/reports, bulletins/catalogs, newsletters, brochures/pamphlets (when page count is greater than one), posters and any items that use two or more colors (or full color) process in bulk orders (200+) including postcards, flyers and promotional giveaway items printed on paper products.
 Official publications also include undergraduate and graduate catalogs, housing and financial aid or other applications and seminar/workshop registration forms.
-Let us know if you have a question as to whether a printed piece is an official publication.
+Let us know if you have a question about whether a printed piece is an official publication.
 (Call 881-7615.)
-Campus signage does not fall under the category of “publications,” and inquiries about campus signage should be referred to the physical plant.
+Campus signage does not fall under the category of “publications,” and questions about campus signage are answered at this link along with a list of building managers who can advise about posting procedures.

 An initial conversation with the publications staff will help you set a realistic production schedule based on what you need and will help you clarify things like your goal for the item or the audience you are targeting.
-Then you have two choices: we can design your publication for you (saving you time and aggravation) or you can design the publication in your office.
+Then you have two choices: we can design your publication for you (saving you time and effort) or you can design the publication yourself.

 We design your publication.

 Many of our customers email a file or provide an electronic document that contains the text of their publication, thus allowing the publications staff to create the finished piece.
 This helps us avoid adding any typographical errors into copy that you have already written.
-Our staff designs the piece and, if necessary, works with you to take photos for it.
+Our staff designs the piece and, if necessary, works with you to secure appropriate photos.
 The university photographer can be scheduled by calling x7615.
-After you have approved the design and layout, our staff delivers it to Digital Printing Services or an appropriate vendor for the final steps in the printing process.
+After you have approved the design and layout, our staff delivers it to Skyhawk Printing and Mail Services or an appropriate vendor for the final steps in the printing process.
 You receive the printed piece and the bill for the printing.

 You design your publication.

-If you opt to design the document in your office, you will need to send a copy of the job to the publications office for review and approval along with the publications requisition form.
+If you opt to design the document yourself, you will need to send a copy of the job to the publications staff for review and approval along with the publications requisition form.

 The key to developing an effective publication in a timely manner is to contact University Relations first...and early!